ComparisonsJune 8, 2026

 Which is faster: LazyPDF or PDFescape?

-LazyPDF is 5-8x faster for merge and split operations because these tools run client-side in your browser with no file upload required.
-A 5-file merge that takes 15-22 seconds on PDFescape completes in 2-4 seconds on LazyPDF.
-For operations that require server processing (compression, conversion), LazyPDF is also faster because PDFescape has no equivalent tools.
+LazyPDF is 5–8x faster for merge and split operations because these tools run client-side in your browser with no file upload required.
+A 5-file merge that takes 15–22 seconds on PDFescape completes in 2–4 seconds on LazyPDF.
+LazyPDF also reaches the download step 40% faster overall (25–40 seconds vs 45–75 seconds) due to its simpler interface requiring fewer navigation steps.

 Does PDFescape have a compression tool?